LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 ### Race
 ## Owain Moss
 ### Description
 The lord of the Mossiet Duchy & Commander of the border guard.
-Owain, militarily, ranks only second the highest commanders of the city guard: chiefly
+Owain, militarily, ranks only second to Commander Niahl, the pair seemingly share a conflicted history.
 ### Highlights
 ### Class
 A variant of fighter